abdiu34567/telesun.js/Docs/ExampleBots/GoogleBookPreviwer.md

 ## Google Books Preveiwer Bot

-> in this tutorial we are going to develop a bot that ca search across google books, by using Google book api
+> in this tutorial we are going to develop a bot that search across google books, by using Google book api
 > ![Result](../../assets/example/googlebook.png)

 ## Getting Started